pdenooijer/hook_event_dispatcher/README.txt

 Description
 -----------
-This module registers event dispatchers for several drupal hooks.
+This module registers event dispatchers for several Drupal hooks.
 This allows you to use the D8 Event Subscriber system instead of the outdated hook system to react on certain events.